celiablanco/EasyDiver2/README.md

 3. Named using the standard Illumina naming scheme: sample-name_S#_L00#_R#_001.fastq
 4. In either .fastq or .fastq.gz extensions.

+### Naming scheme:

+For each round of selection, files must be labeled as "R-type-X", where R is the round number, type is either in, out or neg (for input, output and negative control), and X can be any string that helps the user identify which sample it corresponds to.
+For example, for a 2 rounds experiment with input, output and negative control, files names should look like:

+1-in-Sample1_L001_R1_001.fastq.gz\
+1-in-Sample1_L001_R2_001.fastq.gz\
+1-out-Sample2_L001_R1_001.fastq.gz\
+1-out-Sample2_L001_R2_001.fastq.gz\
+2-in-Sample3_L001_R1_001.fastq.gz\
+2-in-Sample3_L001_R2_001.fastq.gz\
+2-out-Sample4_S10_L001_R1_001.fastq.gz\
+2-out-Sample4_S10_L001_R2_001.fastq.gz\

 # Test dataset

 A test dataset is provided.
 The test data corresponds to two samples obtained from a real experiment of in vitro evolution of mRNA displayed peptides.